Upgrade Microsoft Dynamics AX 2012 to Microsoft Dynamics 365 for Finance and Operations, Enterprise edition

 This feature is currently available by invitation only.
 To nominate your organization to participate, please complete this survey.

-In Platform update 8, Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, provides an upgrade path that customers who currently run Microsoft Dynamics AX 2012 can use to move their data and code to Finance and Operations.
+In Platform update 8 and the July 2017 Application release, Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, provides an upgrade path that customers who currently run Microsoft Dynamics AX 2012 can use to move their data and code to Finance and Operations.
+Currently upgrade from AX 2012 R3 is supported, support for older versions of AX 2012 will be added later.
 The upgrade process is built on the following elements:

 - Tools to help you bring forward existing custom application code from AX 2012.